Gloria Swanson: William M. Davey

 Davey was a wealthy investment broker whom Swanson met in October 1944 while she was appearing in A Goose for the Gander.
 They married January 29, 1945.
-Swanson had initially thought she was going to be able to retire from acting, but the marriage was troubled by Davey's alcoholism from the start.
+Swanson had initially thought she was going to be able to retire from acting, but the marriage was troubled from the start by Davey's alcoholism.
 Erratic behavior and acrimonious recriminations followed.
 Swanson and her daughter Michelle Farmer visited an Alcoholics Anonymous meeting and gathered AA pamphlets, which they placed around the apartment.
 Davey moved out.
 In the subsequent legal separation proceedings, the judge ordered him to pay Swanson alimony.
 In an effort to avoid the payments, Davey unsuccessfully filed for divorce on the grounds of mental cruelty.
 He died within a year, not having paid anything to Swanson, and left the bulk of his estate to the Damon Runyon Cancer Memorial Fund.

 William Dufty

 Swanson's final marriage occurred in 1976 and lasted until her death.
 Her sixth husband William Dufty was a writer who worked for many years at the New York Post, where he was assistant to the editor from 1951 to 1960.
 He was the co-author (ghostwriter) of Billie Holiday's autobiography Lady Sings the Blues, the author of Sugar Blues, a 1975 best-selling health book still in print, and the author of the English version of Georges Ohsawa's You Are All Sanpaku.
 They met in the mid-1960s and moved in together.
 Swanson shared her husband's enthusiasm for macrobiotic diets, and they traveled widely together to speak about nutrition.
 Swanson and her husband first got to know John Lennon and Yoko Ono because they were fans of Dufty's work.
-Swanson testified on Lennon's behalf at his immigration hearing in New York City, which led to his becoming a permanent resident.
+Swanson testified on Lennon's behalf at his immigration hearing in New York City, which led to his becoming a permanent US resident.
 Besides her Fifth Avenue apartment, she and Dufty spent time at their homes in Beverly Hills, California; Colares, Portugal; Croton-on-Hudson, New York; and Palm Springs, California.
 After Swanson's death, Dufty returned to his former home in Birmingham, Michigan.
 He died of cancer in 2002.

 Death

-Swanson died of a heart ailment at the New York Hospital on April 4, 1983.
-She had just returned from her home in the Portuguese Riviera.
-She was cremated and her ashes interred at the Episcopal Church of the Heavenly Rest on Fifth Avenue in New York City, attended by only a small circle of family.
-The church was the same one where the funeral of Chester A. Arthur had taken place.
+Swanson died of a heart ailment at the New York Hospital on April 4, 1983, having recently returned from her home on the Portuguese Riviera.
+Her body was cremated and her ashes interred at the Church of the Heavenly Rest on Fifth Avenue in New York City, attended by a small number of family members.

 After Swanson's death, there was a series of auctions from August to September 1983 at William Doyle Galleries in New York.
 Collectors bought her furniture and decorations, jewelry, clothing, and memorabilia from her personal life and career.